Overcoming data challenges through enriched validation and targeted sampling to measure whole-person health in electronic health records: Methods

-The observed-data log-likelihood function (hereafter, log-likelihood function) for the log ORs $\bbeta$ is defined based on the joint distribution in \eqref{joint}, but first, two simplifications can be made.
-First, the validation sampling probability $\Pr(V|Y,X^*,Z)$ can be omitted from the log-likelihood for $\bbeta$ because the Phase II variables are MAR.
-Second, the joint probability $\Pr(X^*, Z)$ can be ignored because it will drop out as the log-likelihood function is maximized with respect to $\bbeta$ since $X^*$ and $Z$ are fully observed.
+Observations for all $N=1000$ patients are assumed to be independent and identically distributed following \eqref{joint}.
+Thus, the observed-data log-likelihood function (hereafter, log-likelihood) for the logORs $\bbeta$ is defined from \eqref{joint} after two simplifications.
+First, we can omit $\Pr(V|Y,X^*,Z)$ from the log-likelihood because $X$ is MAR.
+Second, we can ignore $\Pr(X^*, Z)$ because it drops out as the log-likelihood is maximized with respect to $\bbeta$, since ($X^*$, $Z$) are fully-observed.
+Now, the log-likelihood for $\bbeta$ is proportional to

-Observations for all $N$ patients in the study are assumed to be independent and identically distributed (i.i.d.) following \eqref{joint}.
-Now, the log-likelihood function for $\bbeta$ is proportional to the following:

-Notice that unvalidated patients contribute their incomplete information to this log-likelihood by summing over the missing validated exposure $X$:
+Notice that unvalidated patients contribute incomplete information to \eqref{od_ll2} by summing over the missing validated $X$: